Digestion is a several-step process that begins the moment you put a piece of food in your mouth or sip a drink.

 Limit sugary foods and beverages.

-Brush your teeth twice a day with fluoride toothpaste, and floss once a day.
+Brush your teeth and tongue twice a day with fluoride toothpaste, and floss once a day.

 Visit your dentist regularly for professional cleanings and exams.